 When dealing with a leasehold property, lenders usually require the lease to be over 70 years.
 If this is not the case, you will more than likely be required to provide additional security.
 This could be another property, for example, or a charge over additional assets.

 What are the alternatives to a commercial mortgage?

 If you don’t feel that a commercial mortgage is right for you, there are alternatives.
 If you’re unsure as to which of these options is best for you, speak to a mortgage broker who will give you professional help and guidance based on your individual circumstances.

 A business loan is a better option when you want to borrow £25,000 or less.
-You will need to provide information about your company’s accounts to the lender but you generally don’t need to provide security.
+You’ll need to provide information about your company’s accounts to the lender but you generally don’t need to provide security.

 A bridging loan provides you with fast access to funds on a short-term basis and you normally have an exit strategy in place.
 For example, it can fund the purchase of a new property in Bexley while you’re waiting to sell your current property in Bexleyheath.